-The Department is also mindful of the Council's approach for the planning of the Castle Hill North precinct, which, as stated in the exhibited material, "given the Castle Hill North Precinct is located within an existing urban area there is limited importunity for the provision of new open space areas" and further analysis will be required to identify how to better utilise or add to existing spaces to meet additional demand.
+The Department is also mindful of the Council's approach for the planning of the Castle Hill North precinct, which, as stated in the exhibited material, "given the Castle Hill North Precinct is located within an existing urban area there is limited opportunity for the provision of new open space areas" and further analysis will be required to identify how to better utilise or add to existing spaces to meet additional demand.

-The Open Space and Community Facilities Assessment also recommended a new neighbourhood scale community facility, with an area of around 400m^2 to 500mm^2 should be provided to service both the Bella Vista and Kellyville Precincts' future residents.
-The report recommended Bella Vista Precinct as the most appropriate location due to its role as a large centre with more employment and residential development than Kellyville.
+The open space and community facilities assessment also recommended that a new neighbourhood scale community facility, with an area of around 400m^2 to 500m^2 , should be provided to service both the Bella Vista and Kellyville Precincts' future residents.
+The report recommended Bella Vista Precinct as the most appropriate location due to its role as a large centre with more employment and residential development than Kellyville, although provision for such a facility has been made in the Kellyville Precinct town centre until a decision is finalised.